adct-the-experimenter/binaural-audio-editor/README.md

   For the Sound Producer track, the top 2 tracks is for graphing audio and the bottom 3 tracks are for changing position of the sound producer.

   Click on browse button near audio track to load sound into the track.
+Load only 8-bit or 16-bit audio only.

   Like OpenAL and OpenGL, the application uses a right handed coordinate system to move listener and sound producers,